 The Office of Career Services is available to assist Ithaca College students and alumni with graduate school decisions.
-Our Peer Career Advisors are here to help you during drop-in hours or you may call the office to arrange an appointment with a career counselor.
+Our Peer Career Advisors are here to help you during drop-in hours or you may call the office to arrange an appointment with a career coach.

 - Look at resources in our Career Library.
-We have publications such as the Peterson's Guide, Graduate Admissions Essays and Getting Into Grad School.
+We have publications such as the Peterson's Guide, Graduate Admissions Essays, and Getting Into Grad School.

-- Attend our annual Graduate School Fair in the Fall.
+- Attend our annual Graduate School Fair in the fall.
 This event provides you the opportunity to talk with representatives from a variety of graduate programs.

 We have numerous resources in our Career Library to help you search for a graduate program and to assist you in developing your materials.
 We also have a take away guide that you can pick up at our office or access by clicking on the Featured Document Grad School Search Quick Guide.

 There are many excellent online resources available for free to assist in your graduate school search.